JohnComonitski/FootballMatchAnalysis/README.md

    cp EPV_grid.csv ./data/EPV_grid.csv
    ```
   > [!NOTE]
-  > This will only be needed if you inted to do expected point value analysis.
+  > This will only be needed if you intend to do Expected Point Value analysis.

 5. Create and activate a Python
    [virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments).